Medicare's Annual Enrollment Period (AEP), What Does It Means And What Can You Do During The AEP?

 THE MEDICARE ANNUAL ENROLLMENT PERIOD

-Well, it is time to stock the pantry with Orville Redebockers Microwave Popcorn and Hot Chocolate as we are only 4 weeks away from the Medicare Commercial blitz that kicks off the Medicare Annual Enrollment Period.
+Well, it is time to stock the pantry with Orville Redenbacher's Microwave Popcorn and Hot Chocolate, as we are only 4 weeks away from the Medicare Commercial blitz that kicks off the Medicare Annual Enrollment Period.

-I know most Medicare Beneficiaries understand what they can do and what they NEED to do during the AEP which starts on October 15th and runs through December 6th each year.
+I know most Medicare Beneficiaries understand what they can do and what tasks to complete during the Annual Enrollment Period (AEP), which begins on October 15th and continues for a specified duration.
+Tasks to complete during the Annual Enrollment Period (AEP), which starts on October 15th and continues for a specified duration.through December 6th each year.

 WHAT EVERY MEDICARE BENEFICIARY SHOULD DO DURING THE MEDICARE ANNUAL ENROLLMENT PERIOD

-1. Read the Annual Notice Of Change Letter (ANOC) or rather Annual Notice of Change packet you will receive beginning in September.
-This letter explains any and all changes to your Medicare Part D Prescription Drug Plan for the new year beginning on January 1st.
-That way you know what the premiums will be if you make no changes.
+1. Read the Annual Notice of Change Letter (ANOC) or the Annual Notice of Change packet you will receive beginning in September.
+This letter explains any changes to your Medicare Part D Prescription Drug Plan for the new year, starting on January 1st.
+That way, you know what the premiums will be if you make no changes.

 2. Everyone should have a list of their Prescription Medications.
 If there have been any new medications or any that you no longer need to take, adjust your list accordingly.
-I suggest that everyone sends a copy of their Prescription Medication list to their Medicare Broker or Medicare Agent at least every other year just to make sure you have the best plan with the least amount of money, including both the premium and the costs of your drugs.
-Also, please include the name of your preferred pharmacy that is convenient and that you like to use, this does matter when comparing plans.
+I suggest that everyone send a copy of their Prescription Medication list to their Medicare Broker or Medicare Agent at least every other year to ensure they have the best plan at the lowest cost, including both the premium and the costs of their drugs.
+Also, please include the name of your preferred pharmacy that is convenient for you to use.
+This matters when comparing plans.

-3. If you have a Medicare Advantage Plan, please update the list of any and all Doctors you see regularly.
-This is the most important thing if you are going to stay with Medicare Advantage because not every Doctor is associated with every plan.
+3. If you have a Medicare Advantage Plan, please update the list of any Doctors you see regularly.
+This is the most crucial factor if you plan to stay with Medicare Advantage, because not every Doctor is associated with every plan.

-4. Try to make a list of everything you have spent out of pocket for your healthcare during the year so you have an idea of how much you have spent.
-Do not worry about including your Medicare Part B premium, because everyone has to pay that whether they have Original Medicare or a Medicare Advantage plan.
+4. Try to make a list of everything you have spent out of pocket for your healthcare during the year, so you have an idea of how much you have spent.
+Do not worry about including your Medicare Part B premium; everyone must pay it, whether they have Original Medicare or a Medicare Advantage plan.

 5. Once these tasks are completed, you really should call or email your Medicare Broker or your Agent and ask them to compare what the cost would be for you to have a Medicare Supplement Plan G and Original Medicare.
-Compare that amount with what your out-of-pocket expenses have been and see what the current monthly premiums would be, this is especially helpful if you have not checked rates in years.
+Compare that amount with your out-of-pocket expenses to date, and determine the current monthly premiums.
+This is especially helpful if you have not checked rates in years.

 DIFFERENCES BETWEEN A MEDICARE AGENT AND A MEDICARE BROKER